 Content marketing is a beast that requires continuous feeding.
 Customers regularly desire newer, fresher, and more engaging material.
 Keeping up with that is difficult for a small business.

 Consider developing a strategy for gathering user-generated content from current customers.
 The more they share their stories, the more content you’ll have to reuse across channels.
 If your internal resources are limited, this is a great way to scale content creation and generate engagement with your brand.

-If you don’t have time to promote your material, consider teaming up with well-known influencers in your field, those whose loyal audience is similar to your target market.
+If you don’t have time to promote your material, consider teaming up with well-known influencers in your field – those whose loyal audience is similar to your target market.
 Allow them to distribute your material on your behalf.
-Not only will your corporate brand be able to tap into their devoted following, but an endorsement from someone whom an ideal customer respects will help to raise brand visibility and credibility.
+Not only will your corporate brand be able to tap into its devoted following, but an endorsement from someone whom an ideal customer respects will help to raise brand visibility and credibility.